 What Will I Need for this Amsterdam Walk?

 We use a GlocalMe Mobile WiFi Hotspot to stay connected abroad.
-The top features are that data packages can be purchased online, but SIM cards can be used as well, and it allows up to 10 devices to be connected at one time, which is great for couples, families or groups of friends traveling together.
+Top features are that eSIM data packages can be purchased online and it allows up to 10 devices to be connected at one time.
+That is really great for couples, families or groups of friends traveling together.

-Amsterdam City Walking Shoes
+Amsterdam Walking Shoes

-Camera to Capture the Sights in Amsterdam
+Capture the Sights in Amsterdam

 Amsterdam walks are most comfortable if you are prepared for the elements.
+Depending on the season, a packable raincoat or travel umbrella might be a good idea.

-And, of course, it is always a good idea to carry a refillable water bottle and the perfect day pack to carry everything in!
+In summer, don’t forget sunscreen and a wide-brimmed hat.
+Finally, bring a refillable water bottle and the perfect day pack to carry everything in!

 Planning Your Amsterdam Trip

-There is a lot that goes into planning a trip to Amsterdam – from what to see to things to eat to where to stay.
+There is a lot more that goes into planning a trip to Amsterdam – from what to see to things to eat to where to stay.
 We have created several travel guides that will help make your trip planning a breeze.

-- The Best 3 Day Amsterdam Itinerary
+- 3 Day Amsterdam Itinerary

-- Must-Eat Dutch Foods in Amsterdam
+- Must-Eat Dutch Foods

-- Where To Find the Best Amsterdam Craft Beer
+- Best Amsterdam Craft Beer

-- A Day Trip from Amsterdam to Haarlem
+- Day Trip from Amsterdam to Haarlem

 - How To Spend Christmas in Amsterdam